4ian/GDevelop/newIDE/docs/Properties-schema-and-PropertiesEditor-explanations.md

 ## The need for a concept of "properties"

-A lot of elements in GDevelop can be have fields that can be edited by the user.
+A lot of elements in GDevelop can have fields which can be edited by the user.
 For example:
 * a behavior has properties that are, for most behaviors, strings, numbers and booleans.
 * an object also has properties that are shown in the editor.
 They are often strings (the text to display in a text object), numbers (the number of particles), booleans (a checkbox to set if a text is displayed in bold or not) and also sometimes can be a resource (for example, the image to be displayed by a tiled sprite object or the font to be used by a text object).
 * an instance on a scene also has a bunch of properties: its X and Y coordinates, its angle, etc...